-During the quarter management initiated the sale of our facility located in the United Kingdom.
-We expect to complete the sale within the next twelve months.
-The carrying value of this asset held for sale as of January 1, 2021 of \$2.2 million which represents the lower of the carrying value or fair value, net of estimated costs to sell the assets.
+During the second quarter of fiscal 2021 management initiated the sale of our facility located in the United Kingdom.
+We expect to complete the sale within twelve months.
+The carrying value of this asset held for sale as of April 2, 2021 of \$2.2 million which represents the lower of 1) the carrying value or 2) fair value of the assets, less estimated costs to sell the assets.
 We performed an analysis and determined the estimated fair value of the assets, less estimated selling costs, is higher than the carrying value of the assets.
 As a result, no impairment charge was recorded in our statement of operations.